James Brooke: Species named after Brooke

+Places named after Brooke

 In 1857, the native village of Newash in Grey County, Ontario, Canada, was renamed Brooke and the adjacent township was named Sarawak by William Coutts Keppel (known as Viscount Bury, later the 7th Earl of Albemarle) who was Superintendent of Indian Affairs in Canada.
-James Brooke was a close friend of Viscount Bury's uncle, Henry Keppel; they had met in 1843 while fighting pirates off the coast of Borneo.
+James Brooke was a close friend of Viscount Bury's uncle, Henry Keppel having met in 1843 while fighting pirates off the coast of Borneo.
 Townships to the northwest of Sarawak were named Keppel and Albemarle.
 In 2001, Sarawak and Keppel became part of the township of Georgian Bluffs; Albemarle joined the town of South Bruce Peninsula in 1999.
 Keppel-Sarawak School is located in Owen Sound, Ontario.

 Brooke's Point, a major municipality on the island of Palawan, Philippines, is named after him.
-Both Brooke's Lighthouse and Brooke's Port, historical landmarks in Brooke's Point, are believed to have been constructed by Sir James Brooke.
+Both Brooke's Lighthouse and Brooke's Port are historical landmarks in Brooke's Point and are believed to have been constructed by James Brooke.
 Today, owing to erosion and the constant movement of the tides, only a few stones can still be seen at the Port.
-The remnants of the original lighthouse tower are still visible, although the area is now occupied by a new lighthouse.
+The remnants of the original lighthouse tower are still visible, although the area now has a new lighthouse.